maxicus/sublime-out-of-brackets/README.md

     }
 ```

-(yes, ive just used ctrl-enters to complement do1, do2, do3 calls with semicolon)
+(yes, i've just used ctrl-enters to complement do1, do2, do3 calls with semicolon)

 ctrl-enter and get to:
 ```